drts01/notes/stackedit/presentations/2018-py-pkging.md

 * (if you all can handle some more)
 * go over upcoming changes  and tooling to
 * understand why I made choices
+* we will see how far we can go
+* please ask questions during examples

 ## Installing My Application